hninsatphyusin/ctf-writeups-and-notes/GreyHats 2025/PWN - Infinite Connect Four.md

 ## Finding the bug
-n the source code there is a main function that operates the game and also an uncalled `win` function that will open us a shell.
+In the source code there is a main function that operates the game and also an uncalled `win` function that will open us a shell.
 We also find that the `game` function that is called in main within which we find the bug:
 ```c
 int colint = col - '0';
 if (board[7][colint] == player1symbol || board[7][colint] == player2symbol) {